vhartman/vhartman.github.io/_posts/2024-08-07-variable-timestep-mpc.md

 - [A Variable-Sampling Time Model Predictive Control Algorithm for Improving Path-Tracking Performance of a Vehicle](https://www.mdpi.com/1424-8220/21/20/6845)
 - [Variable Sampling MPC via Differentiable Time-Warping Function](https://arxiv.org/abs/2301.08397)

-The objective in those papers seems to be an increased accuracy, not a decreased computational cost though.
+The objective in those papers seems to be an increased accuracy, not a decreased computational cost though, but I would not be surprised if this approach could also be used to obtain better performing controllers at a specific compute budget.

 # Experiments